 Using the latest 4K and Ultra High Definition (UHD) cameras, I am experienced at filming in performance venues and locations within the UK and also around Europe.

-However, setting up more than one camera on your own does require much more preparation time.
-Multi camera projects need more time to prepare and pack your extra kit.
+However, setting up more than one camera on your own does require more preparation time.
+Multi-camera projects need more time to prepare and pack your extra kit.
 As well as setting up each individual camera kit on site, it is necessary to explore which camera position and what kind of camera support is preferable for any given location and event.
-Arriving at the filming location much earlier than normal will ensure you have sufficient time to manage what can be a very complex set up.
-When possible, being able to ‘test film’ any rehearsals offers an opportunity to assess and improve the quality of all camera movements, positioning, exposure and framing prior to the filming of a live performance.
+Arriving at the filming location much earlier than usual will ensure you have sufficient time to manage what can be a very complex set up.
+When possible, being able to ‘test film’ any rehearsals offers an opportunity to assess and improve the quality of all camera movements, positioning, exposure and framing before the filming of a live performance.